 California’s forests are at a crossroads and bold, swift, and dynamic action is required.
-Golden State Natural Resources provides a unique opportunity to restore forest health, enhance the wood products industry, and reinvest in rural communities.
-Golden State Natural Resources is taking steps to advance its first set of projects that would sustainably procure and process excess forest vegetation into a pelletized fuel source for renewable energy.
-The proposed projects would include the development of two processing facilities, one in the foothills of the Central Sierra Nevada Mountain range, in Tuolumne County, and one in the Modoc Plateau of Northern California, in Lassen County.
+Golden State Natural Resources (GSNR) provides a unique opportunity to restore forest health, enhance the wood products industry, and reinvest in rural communities.
+GSNR is taking steps to advance its first project that would procure and process sustainably sourced excess forest vegetation into a pelletized renewable fuel source to replace the use of coal.
+The proposed project would include the development of two processing facilities, one in the foothills of the Central Sierra Nevada Mountain range, in Tuolumne County, and one in the Modoc Plateau of Northern California, in Lassen County.

 Check back soon for more information on the Environmental Impact Report (EIR) and public comment period.